Tiles

 Tiles is a color and pattern matching game where, using patterned squares, players are challenged to create the longest possible sequence of tile pairings with matching components.

-Each tile has multiple visual elements such as shapes, color, or backgrounds -The goal is to combine matching tile elements to make a pair.
+Each tile has multiple visual elements such as shapes, color, or backgrounds.
+The goal is to combine matching tile elements to make a pair.
 The matching visual elements will disappear.
 Continue matching until the board is cleared.

 • To create a long combo, match the second tile you tap to a new one.